S2H-DPO: Hardness-Aware Preference Optimization for Vision-Language Models¶

 | S2H-DPO | 43.4 | 47.9 | 55.6 | 49.0 |

-| Gain vs. Baseline | +6.3 | +6.0 | +3.5 | +5.3 |
+| Gain vs Baseline | +6.3 | +6.0 | +3.5 | +5.3 |

 Ablation Study¶

-| Configuration | Multi-image Avg. | Single-image Avg. | Notes |
+| Config | Multi-image Avg | Single-image Avg | Description |

 |---|---|---|---|

-| Level 1 only | 47.1 | Maintained | Equivalent to MIA-DPO |
+| Level 1 Only | 47.1 | Maintained | Equivalent to MIA-DPO |

-| Level 2 only | Improved | Maintained | Cross-image comparison is beneficial |
+| Level 2 Only | Improve | Maintained | Cross-image comparison is helpful |

-| Level 3 only | Improved | Maintained | Global search is most challenging |
+| Level 3 Only | Improve | Maintained | Global search is most challenging |

-| Level 1+2+3 | 49.0 | Maintained | Joint training is optimal |
+| Level 1+2+3 | 49.0 | Maintained | Joint optimal |

 Key Findings¶